 Develops skills in grammar, spelling, vocabulary, and composition in a workshop atmosphere.
 Recommended for students who wish to strengthen basics before enrolling in Freshman Composition.
 Fulfills part of the English requirement for graduation, but cannot replace ENG 101.
+Non transferable in New Mexico.
 Prerequisite: Minimum grade of C in ENG 100 or ACT English minimum score of 17 or SAT verbal minimum score of 340.